 Welcome to the Institute for Emotive-Cognitive Embodied Narrative Therapy (E-CENT)

 The Institute for Emotive-Cognitive Embodied-Narrative Therapy (E-CENT) was established in March 2007, by Jim Byrne and Renata Taylor-Byrne.
+(For contact details, please see email addresses at the end of this page).

 The core mission of the institute is to review the most prominent and most promising models of the human body-mind, created by the major philosophers and psychologists, from the time of the Buddha and Plato to modern times.